tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Certificate
 : The certificate to be used for authentication and any supporting certificates in the chain.
+Note that certificate-based client authentication is not available in the 0-RTT case.

 CertificateVerify
 : A signature over the hash of Handshake Context + Certificate.